02loveslollipop/DiscordGPTChatBot/README.md

 git clone https://github.com/02loveslollipop/xXfrijolito23Xx.git
 ```

-3. Install FFMPEG on your device, ffmpeg can be install [here](https://ffmpeg.org/)
+3. Install FFmpeg on your device, FFmpeg can be install [here](https://ffmpeg.org/)

 4. Create a copy of ``example_config.yml`` and rename it as ``config.yml``, then open it and paste your Discord and OpenAI keys and change the role of the chat bot (Full description of [config.yml](https://github.com/02loveslollipop/DiscordGPTChatBot/wiki/Structure-of-config.yml)):